Retail Job Titles and Descriptions

 But all retail jobs, regardless of industry or market, are more alike than different.
 While there are exceptions, such as stocking clerks or some purely managerial positions, most retail jobs involve a mix of working the cash register and providing customer service, plus some subtle but effective loss prevention.
 Some jobs include upselling, but many do not.

-For example, in one store, cashier and sales associate positions might be strictly separate, while in another, the same personnel might fill both roles at the same time, or perhaps on alternate shifts.
-And yet, there are certain job categories that tend to be consistent from one business to another, at least above a certain size.
+For example, in one store, cashier and sales associate positions might be strictly separate, while in another, the same person might fill both roles at the same time, or perhaps on other shifts.
+And yet, certain job categories tend to be consistent from one business to another, at least above a certain size.

 If you have succeeded at one retail establishment, you will likely succeed with a similar title elsewhere.